NRS Kicker Remix Review

 As one of the cheapest shoes we've tested, the Kicker is a great value.
 If you require a great boating shoe to replace those worn out and ineffective trainers you've been stuffing your drysocks into, these are just the ticket to save some cash.
 While the NRS Paddle (a high-top bootie similar to the Kicker) does slightly better in terms of warmth, traction, and comfort, it also costs a little bit more.
 NRS regularly produces high-quality products at very reasonable prices, and the Kicker is no exception.

 The NRS Kicker Remix is a great boating shoe at a very reasonable price.
-It would have snagged our Best Buy Award if it were just a little more versatile and more snugly fitting.
+It snagged our Best Buy Award with its super low price and very adequate performance for kayaking.
 While it won't get you comfortably down canyons or through long portages, it will do the basic job of keeping your feet warm in your boat and keeping you upright as you heft your kayak around at the put in and take out.

 — Dan Scott